Japanese Left Army

 During the Japanese invasions of Korea (1592–1598), the Japanese Left Army was a Japanese army.
 Under the command of Ukita Hideie in the late 16th century, it consisted mainly of the former First division led by Konishi Yukinaga, the Fourth Division led by Shimazu Yoshihiro, and the Eighth Division led by Ukita Hideie.

 Organization

+The following was the organization of the army as of September 1597: